Paul Kaye: Acting career

 From November 2010 to January 2011, Kaye played Matilda's father Mr. Wormwood in the Royal Shakespeare Company's musical Matilda, based on the classic Roald Dahl novel of the same name.
 Kaye reprised the role when the musical transferred to the Cambridge Theatre in London's West End in October 2011.
-In April 2012, Kaye was nominated for an Olivier Award for Best Supporting Actor in a Musical.
+In April 2012, Kaye was nominated for the Laurence Olivier Award for Best Performance in a Supporting Role in a Musical.

-From August 2012, he appeared as a character called Maurice in UK TV adverts for betting website BetVictor.
+In 2012, he appeared as a character called Maurice in UK TV adverts for the rebranding for the digital era of betting website BetVictor, to launch their new BetVictor app.

 In 2013, Kaye appeared as Thoros of Myr in the third season of the HBO series Game of Thrones, and as Danno in the BBC Radio 4 series Love in Recovery.
 In 2016, he reprised his role as Thoros of Myr in the sixth season of Game of Thrones, and returned for the seventh season.

 In 2014, Kaye played Brother Lucian in the movie Dracula Untold.
 In 2015 he played a criminal in the BBC drama The Interceptor.

 In 2015, he featured as the drunken, haunted Naval Officer Harry Brewer in the National Theatre's revival of Our Country's Good.
 He also appeared in Doctor Who as an alien funeral director.
 That same year, He played Vinculus in Susanna Clarke's Jonathan Strange & Mr Norrell.

 Kaye's other television credits include The Trial of Elizabeth Gadge, an episode of Reece Shearsmith and Steve Pemberton's anthology series Inside No. 9, Netflix's first original TV series Lilyhammer, the BAFTA winning Murder in Successville, BBC miniseries Three Girls, Sky comedy Zapped, Drunk History, The Windsors, Urban Myths, Terry Pratchett: Back in Black, and the adaptation of Terry Pratchett and Neil Gaiman's Good Omens.